Genus: Cercopithecus – Dryas Monkey

 Staring: This display by the dryas monkey is used as a threat display.
 The eyes are fixed on the stimulus and the eyebrows are raised and the scalp is retracted, the facial skin is also stretched by moving the ears back.
-Underneath the eye lids the colour is different which contrasts sharply with the surrounding facial colour.
+Underneath the eye lids the color is different which contrasts sharply with the surrounding facial color.

 Staring with open mouth: This is the stare accompanied by the mouth being open but the teeth are covered.
 This is a threat expression and often occurs with head-bobbing.

 Head-bobbing: This is used as a threat display by the dryas monkey and head bobs up and down.
 This often occurs with staring with open mouth.

 Presenting: This behaviour is preformed by the female to elicit copulation from the male.
 This pattern tells the male that she is ready to mate.

 The Diana Monkey (Cercopithecus diana) is often considered one of the most beautiful of the Old World monkeys.
 The Diana monkey is found in West Africa, from Sierra Leone to Ghana.
 The Diana monkey inhabits the primeval forests, but does not thrive in secondary forests.